okeshawarz/prospectus/draft.md

 ## Introduction

-The theoretical approach developed in Chapter 2 generates a number of empirical predictions at both the national and regional levels.
+The theoretical approach developed in Chapter 2 generates a number of empirical predictions at both the national and regional levels:

+1. In the face of negative productivity shocks, investment in real estate will tend to increase

+2. In regions experiencing higher growth, relatively greater shares of income will accrue to holders of landed property

+3. Monopoly rents are causally prior to zoning changes

+4. Deregulation of housing markets will have the effect of *exacerbating* regional inequality, rather than relieving them

+    * Is there an interaction effect?
+What happens when some cities deregulate and others don't?
+This is a question about migration

+    * What happens to small homeowners?
+It may be the case that zoning restrictions are a defense of small homeowners vs. large property developers

+5. Real estate markets will become more monopolized over time

 # Superstar Firms and Locational Rents: the HQ Game